Skip to main content

 Shadow Mode

-Every API quality tool starts at maximum noise.
+Most API quality approaches start at maximum noise.
 Dino does the opposite.
 Shadow Mode lets Dino earn your trust gradually.
 Start by watching silently.
 As confidence grows, increase autonomy.

 L1ObserveWatches silently, builds baseline, reports findingsautonomy.level: observe